 Guidance to national and international programs serving children with ASD as well as assistance for school districts across Maryland in collaboration with the Maryland State Department of Education.

 Technical Assistance Services

-Services are provided through a collaboration between the Maryland State Department of Education and Kennedy Krieger Institute’s Center for Autism and Related Disorders.
+Services are provided through a collaboration between the Maryland State Department of Education and Kennedy Krieger Institute’s Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD).
 Technical assistance is available to local infant and toddler programs and school systems on Maryland’s Eastern Shore facing challenges in serving children with autism spectrum disorders (ASD).
 Click here to view the Technical Assistance flyer.